 The person or persons identified as the alleged offender(s) shall be referred to hereinafter as the Respondent.
-Once the complaint has been filed, the Affirmative Action Officer will notify the

-Respondent(s) with a written letter to inform of its existence and provide him/her/ them with a copy of the signed complaint.
+Once the complaint has been filed, the Office of Equal Opportunity will notify the Respondent(s) with a written letter to inform of its existence and provide him/her/them with a copy of the signed complaint.